 Accidentally taking too many puffs from a steroid inhaler is unlikely to be harmful if it's a one-off.
-Speak to your doctor, nurse or a pharmacist if you're worried.
+Speak to a doctor, nurse or a pharmacist if you're worried.

-Using a steroid inhaler too much over a long period can make you more likely to get side effects.
+Using a steroid inhaler too much over a long period can increase your chances of getting side effects.

-Don't stop using your inhaler unless advised to by your doctor.
+Do not stop using your inhaler unless you're advised to by a doctor.